Sanja22B/bitcoin-educational-content/courses/soc104/en.md

 This is why the term *liberals* is misleading for a European.
 American liberal politics, since the 20th century, can be described as a shift towards a statist, authoritarian paradigm, which has distorted the meaning of the word *liberalism*.

 Historically, American *liberalism* has supported significant state interventionism (Franklin Delano Roosevelt's *New Deal* and Lyndon B. Johnson's *Great Society*), including wealth redistribution and social programs.
-Johnson's *Great Society*), including wealth redistribution and social programs.
 In the USA, the term *liberal* is therefore associated with left-wing or social-democratic policies, such as public health insurance and public anti-poverty plans.

 From the 1960s onwards, supporters of classical liberalism in the USA began calling themselves *libertarians* to distinguish themselves from American liberals.
 They are the heirs of 19th-century European classical liberalism.

-## Are you a libertarian or a libertarian?
+## Are you a libertarian or an anarchist?

 <chapterId>fc761194-249f-4009-a20f-1f98b7226cf2</chapterId>